Tomas-Kaiser/Code-Institute-Milestone-3-Full-Stack-App-Ecommerce/README.md

 * [Adobe Xd](https://www.adobe.com/cz/products/xd.html)
 * [VS Studio Code](https://visualstudio.microsoft.com/cs/?rr=https%3A%2F%2Fwww.google.ie%2F)
 * [GIMP](https://www.gimp.org/)

+# Features
+In accordance to the project brief, I have successfully implemented all of the required features.

+## Register Account 👤 ➕
+   * Anybody can register for free and create their own unique account.
+This is built using Django's authentication   and authorization to validate profile data.
+Passwords are hashed for security purposes!

+## Change Password 🔐
+   * Users can update their passwords from their profile page.
+They will receive an email with instructions on how    to reset the password.

+## Searching scooters
+   * Users can easily use search input to find what they are looking for.

+## View a particular scooter detail
+   * Users can click on a praticular scooter to see details about the choosen scooter.

 ## Contributing
 This repository is a part of project for Code Institute of a Full Stack Software Development course.
 Therefore, I will most likely not accept pull requests.